watchowl/cake-scheduler/README.md

 ```

 ### After A Job Is Finished
-To do something before a job is executed, we can use the *before()* hook:
+To do something after a job is executed, we can use the *after()* hook:

 For example: